waltertan12/blog/_posts/2018-05-01-how-to-frontend-view-library-part-1.md

 markdown: redcarpet
 ---

-# How to Modern Frontend View Library
-## Part 1: The DOM
 This series of posts focuses around how modern frontend view libraries (ahem...
 React) work.

 ## DOM Basics